laxdronum/QMX-Plus-Battery-and-Audio-Board-Rev.2/README.md

 **Always power off your QMX+ before connecting and disconnecting DC power.
 Connecting and disconnecting DC power while the board is installed can cause voltage transients and may damage the mainboard.**

 **This version is compatible with both 9V and 12V QMX+ units.
-The onboard MP2315 step-down converter ensures safe operation with 9V models.
 You must adjust the MP2315 output voltage correctly to 9V before first use.
-You must not solder the DC-DC converter if you want to use the board 12V**
+You must not solder the DC-DC converter if you want to use the board 12V.**

 **Use at your own risk.
 Incorrect wiring or voltage configuration can damage your radio.
 I am not responsible for any damage, injury, or consequences resulting from use or misuse of this board.**